-Adjudication Processes: Upon completion of a Title IX investigation, an Investigative Report will be forwarded to the Title IX Coordinator.
-If the Title IX Coordinator determines that the Investigative Report contains information that constitutes an allegation of a Prohibited Offense, the case will be referred by the Title IX Coordinator to the Director of OSCCR for student Respondents, or to a Hearing Administrator for employee Respondents.
+Adjudication Processes: Upon completion of an investigation, an Investigative Report will be forwarded to the Title IX Coordinator.
+If the Title IX Coordinator determines that the Investigative Report contains information that constitutes an Allegation of a Prohibited Offense, the case will be referred by the Title IX Coordinator to the Director of OSCCR for student Respondents, or to a Hearing Administrator for employee Respondents.
+See the processes described in the "Protocols for Allegations of Title IX Prohibited Offenses involving a University Student as the Respondent" (student Respondents) and "Protocols for Allegations of Title IX Prohibited Offenses Involving University Employees as the Respondent" (employee Respondents) sections below for more information.

 Outcome and Appeals: Upon conclusion of the adjudicatory process, the Complainant and Respondent will receive simultaneous notification in writing of the outcome.
-This notice will be delivered to the Complainant's and Respondent's University email accounts.
-The Complainant and Respondent have the right to appeal the outcome of any adjudicatory proceedings.
+This notice will be delivered to the Complainant's and Respondent's university email accounts.
+The Complainant and Respondent have the right to appeal the outcome of any adjudicatory proceedings as noted in "Protocols for Allegations of Title IX Prohibited Offenses involving a University Student as the Respondent" and "Protocols for Allegations of Title IX Prohibited Offenses Involving University Employees as the Respondent" sections below.

-Request to Withdraw the Formal Complaint by the Complainant: If at any time during the course of an investigation or hearing, a Complainant notifies the Title IX Coordinator in writing that they would like to withdraw the Formal Complaint or any allegations therein against a Respondent, the Title IX Coordinator will refer the matter to the Title IX Coordinating Committee for assessment.
-The Committee will review the facts gathered during the investigation to determine if adjudicatory proceedings are nonetheless required in order to address a potential hostile environment in a University education program or to protect the safety of the University community.
-In making this determination, the Title IX Coordinating Coordinating Committee will review the Investigative Report for any of the following facts:
+Request to withdraw the Formal Complaint by the Complainant: If at any time during the course of an investigation or hearing, a Complainant notifies the Title IX Coordinator in writing that they would like to withdraw the Formal Complaint or any Allegations therein against an Respondent, the Title IX Coordinator will refer the matter to the Title IX Coordinating Committee for assessment.
+The Committee will review the facts gathered during the investigation to determine if adjudicatory proceedings are nonetheless required in order to address a potential Hostile Environment in a University education program or to protect the safety of the University community.
+In making this determination, the Title IX Coordinating Committee will review the Investigative Report for any of the following facts:

-- the Respondent has a prior record of committing Prohibited Offenses; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent;

-- other individuals were involved in the commission of the Prohibited Offense; - the Respondent presents a continuing threat to the University community; and/or - a hostile environment may exist in a University education program as a result of the alleged Prohibited Offense.
+- the Respondent has a prior record of committing Prohibited Offenses; - the Respondent displayed any signs of predatory behavior; - violence or any weapons were used by the Respondent; - other individuals were involved in the commission of the Prohibited Offense; - the Respondent presents a continuing threat to the University community; and/or - a Hostile Environment may exist in a University education program as a result of the alleged Prohibited Offense.